 Despite his prolific production of instruments, I didn’t really start noticing how much he loves this sort of thing for a couple days.
-I guess because I am a shitty mom who’s always busy making bread, or trying to sew something, or obsessing about cleaning the toilet.
+I guess because I am a preoccupied parent who’s always busy making bread, or trying to sew something, or obsessing about cleaning the toilet.
 This morning after breakfast Nels discovered one of his prize strings, a large green rubber band, was missing.
 He called his father at work and demanded it be returned (Ralph has a penchant for wearing rubber bands around his wrist).
-My husband brought the rubber band home – along with a handful of others – and while I sewed away on Sophie’s linen coat and pants my son found a shoebox, a couple of markers (for the bridge), tape, a quilting ruler, and created a five-string guitar.
-The little device sounds rather awesome, especially in Nels’ rendition of Black Sabbath’s “Iron Man”.
+So Ralph brought the rubber band home – along with a handful of others – and while I sewed away on Phoenix’s linen coat and pants my son found a shoebox, a couple of markers (for the bridge), tape, a quilting ruler, and created a five-string guitar.
+The resultant device sounds rather awesome, especially in Nels’ rendition of Black Sabbath’s “Iron Man”.

-After lunch my son expressed his desire to visit the music store to, you know, show the guys there his latest creation, and also to shop for a tamborine (a promise I’d made him last night in an attempt to cajole him into sleeping in his own bed).
-The store owner was too busy to notice, but an employee and a customer there both complimented Nels’ instrument and compared it to a cigar box guitar, a contraption I’d only had a vague awareness of until today.
+After lunch Nels expressed his desire to visit the music store to, you know, show the guys there his latest creation, and also to shop for a tambourine (a promise I’d made him last night in an attempt to cajole him into sleeping in his own bed).
+The store owner was too busy to notice this young child, but an employee and a customer there both complimented Nels’ instrument and compared it to a cigar box guitar, a contraption I’d only had a vague awareness of until today.

-When I could get my son away from trying out the cymbols and the shakers and the cowbells, he selected a bright pink tamborine to the tune of $5.
-But he wasn’t as interested in the ready-made instrument as much as I’d thought he might be.
+When I could get my son away from trying out the cymbals and the shakers and the cowbells, he selected a bright pink tambourine to the tune of $5.
+But you know – he wasn’t as interested in the ready-made instrument as much as I’d thought he might be.
 On the drive home he instructed me on ways to make a whistle, and a homemade tambourine of his own.
 When Ralph arrived home from work for the day they re-strung Ralph’s guitar and Nels, I suppose, learned still more about his latest hobby.